Cloud Archives for Availability and Resilience

 In my opinion, GCP is the best choice for archiving.
 That is, for backups and archives retrieved infrequently or never.

-There are two tiers: Nearline and Coldline.
+There are three tiers of long-term storage: Nearline, Coldline, and Archive.
 The pricing, at least when I wrote this, was:

 You're billed for the entire minimum duration if you delete or replace an object before that time.